 Purchases of a FlightScope X3 launch monitor include an E6 CONNECT software bundle.
 E6 CONNECT is one of the best golf simulation softwares on the market, with 4K graphics, practice ranges, full course play, and various online games.

-The X3 is also compatible with other third-party providers that include TGC 2019, Creative Golf, Awesome Golf, and GSPro.
+The X3 is also compatible with other third-party solutions that include TGC 2019, Creative Golf, Awesome Golf, and GSPro.

 16 feet of space (8 feet of ball flight and 8 feet behind you) is required to properly use the X3.
 Note that metallic stickers are needed when using the X3 indoors in order to accurately measure spin.
 For requirements and other info, visit this page.

 PRGR is an established Japanese company that makes a range of golf equipment.
-Their launch monitor offering updated for 2021 is the PRGR HS-130A, and it has received very high ratings from users.
+Their PRGR HS-130A launch monitor, used by pro golfer Padraig Harrington, has received very high ratings from users.

 In our view, there are two main reasons why the PRGR HS-130A is so great.
 First, it’s only a couple hundred dollars and thus is within the budget of practically every golfer out there.